 A community of Oregonians committed to justice and rationality in policies regarding sex offenses.
 Oregon Voices does not condone or excuse sexual exploitation or violence.
 We are fathers and mothers, sisters and brothers, aunts and uncles, grandparents—members of families that contain victims of sexual abuse as well as those who have committed sexual offenses.

 What Oregon Voices Does

-- We provide information, emotional support and advocacy for individuals, their friends and families who are caught up in the system as the accused and/or convicted of sex crimes.
+- We provide information, emotional support and advocacy for individuals and their friends and families caught up in the system as the accused and/or convicted of sex offenses.

-- We research all aspects of sex crimes and society’s responses to them in order to discover evidence-based practices that promote public safety, rehabilitation, and successful re-entry into the community.
+- We research all aspects of sex offenses and society’s responses to them in order to discover evidence-based practices that promote public safety, rehabilitation, and successful re-entry into the community.

 - We seek to educate families and individuals about how to survive the current system while working for responsible change in the future.

 - We work to educate the public about the cost of the unsustainable trajectory traced by an exploding sex offender registry which does not work to prevent sex abuse.

 - We share the best current research about what actually works in addressing sex offenses.